-4.5.4 Shooting Mats
+5.5.4 Shooting Mats

 Ground cloths or shooting mats may be used in all CMP Service Rifle events, while firing in the prone, sitting, or kneeling positions.
-Shooting mats may not be used in the standing position or in the National Trophy Infantry Team Match (Rule 7.5.4).
+Shooting mats may not be used in the standing position or in the National Trophy Infantry Team Match (Rule 6.8.3 c).
 Mats may only be folded once (maximum double layer).

-4.5.5 Kneeling Rolls
+5.5.5 Kneeling Rolls